-To install the McIDAS-X 2021.1 ADDE remote server, go to step 4.
+To install the McIDAS-X 2022.1 ADDE remote server, go to step 4.
 Otherwise, proceed to Removing the Previous Version of McIDAS-X.

-4. Install the McIDAS-X 2021.1 ADDE remote server.
+4. Install the McIDAS-X 2022.1 ADDE remote server.

 If you use an account other than mcadde for your ADDE remote server, insert that account name in place of mcadde in the command below.
+The optional :mcgroup (including the colon separator) is required when using systemd.
+It specifies the group membership for the service, and the mcadde user must belong to this group.
+You can list the groups that contain the mcadde user with the command groups mcadde.
+You may also use a numeric GID.

-Type: sh ./mcinet2021.1.sh install mcadde
+Type: sh ./mcinet2022.1.sh flag install mcadde:mcgroup